 So, you met a cool person who you’re about to go out with.
 Exciting?
 Totally.
 A little nerve-wracking?
 Of course.
 So, how do you deal with the anxiety that inevitably comes with first-date territory?
-As cliché as it sounds, being yourself is probably the best way to ensure you not only have a good time on a first date, but also get a second date, too.
+As cliché as it sounds, being yourself is probably best first date advice.
+It’ll ensure that you not only have a good time on a first date, but also get a second date, too.

 That said, there are a few fairly concrete dos and don’ts to keep in mind when hanging out with someone totally new—just remember that it’s all about making a solid first impression to land a second date with someone you really like.
 Read on for first date advice that every girl should know.

 Nobody likes a pushover, so if your date tells you he or she has planned an evening at a sushi restaurant and you don’t eat fish, or they want to hang at a cocktail lounge but you don’t drink, speak up.
 It’ll only look strange if you tell them all that after you’re already seated and waiting to order.
 Same goes for being decisive.
 If your date asks what you’d like to eat, drink, or share for dessert, don’t say “I don’t care, what do you want?”
 Wishy-washy can get real old, real fast.